aardvarkkrill/sphere_tiler/README.md

 In addition, it takes the tiled image and wraps it around a hemisphere (using stereographic projection) and adds a little bit of shading, then writes sphere.png

 That's all!

+Please do mention aardvarkkrill if you do anything good with this code.
+And tell me about it!